Biden calls on Congress to head off potential rail strike

 AP Business Writer

 OMAHA, Neb.
-(AP) — President Joe Biden on Monday called on Congress to pass legislation to intervene and block a railroad strike before next month’s deadline in the stalled contract talks.
+(AP) — President Joe Biden on Monday asked Congress to intervene and block a railroad strike before next month’s deadline in the stalled contract talks, and House Speaker Nancy Pelosi said lawmakers would take up legislation this week to impose the deal that unions agreed to in September.

-Biden said a tentative agreement approved in September provided a pay raise for workers, health care benefits and a better leave policy.

-But talks have since stalled.
-Four rail unions are back at the table after rejecting their deals with the railroads, trying to work out new agreements before the Dec.
-9 deadline.
-Eight other rail unions have ratified their deals that include 24% raises and $5,000 in bonuses.

 “Let me be clear: a rail shutdown would devastate our economy,” Biden said in a statement.
 “Without freight rail, many U.S. industries would shut down.”

-OMAHA, Neb.
-(AP) — Business groups are increasing the pressure on lawmakers to intervene and block a railroad strike before next month’s deadline in the stalled contract talks.
+If Congress does what Biden suggests and imposes terms similar to what was agreed on in September, that will end the union’s push to add paid sick time.
+The four unions that have rejected their deals have been pressing for the railroads to add that benefit to help address workers’ quality of life concerns, but the railroads had refused to consider that.

+Biden said that as a “a proud pro-labor president” he was reluctant to override the views of people who voted against the agreement.
+“But in this case — where the economic impact of a shutdown would hurt millions of other working people and families — I believe Congress must use its powers to adopt this deal.”

-A coalition of more than 400 business groups sent a letter to Congressional leaders Monday urging them to step into the stalled talks because of fears about the devastating potential impact of a strike that could force many businesses to shut down if they can’t get the rail deliveries they need.
+Biden’s remarks and Pelosi’s statement came after a coalition of more than 400 business groups sent a letter to congressional leaders Monday urging them to step into the stalled talks because of fears about the devastating potential impact of a strike that could force many businesses to shut down if they can’t get the rail deliveries they need.
 Commuter railroads and Amtrak would also be affected in a strike because many of them use tracks owned by the freight railroads.

 The business groups led by the U.S. Chamber of Commerce, National Association of Manufacturers and National Retail Federation said even a short-term strike would have a tremendous impact and the economic pain would start to be felt even before the Dec.
-9 strike deadline because the railroads would stop hauling hazardous chemicals, fertilizers and perishable goods up to a week beforehand to keep those products from being stranded somewhere along the tracks.
+9 strike deadline.
+They said the railroads would stop hauling hazardous chemicals, fertilizers and perishable goods up to a week beforehand to keep those products from being stranded somewhere along the tracks.

 “A potential rail strike only adds to the headwinds facing the U.S. economy,” the businesses wrote.
 “A rail stoppage would immediately lead to supply shortages and higher prices.
 The cessation of Amtrak and commuter rail services would disrupt up to 7 million travelers a day.
 Many businesses would see their sales disrupted right in the middle of the critical holiday shopping season.”

-A similar group of businesses sent another letter to President Joe Biden last month urging him to play a more active role in resolving the contract dispute.
+A similar group of businesses sent another letter to Biden last month urging him to play a more active role in resolving the contract dispute.

-Congressional leaders and the White House have said they are monitoring the contract talks closely but haven’t indicated when they might act or what they will do.
-House Majority Leader Steny Hoyer, D-Md., said leaders are aware of the situation with the rail negotiations and will monitor the talks in the coming days.

-Rep. Brian Fitzpatrick, R-Pa., said on Fox News Sunday that Congressional intervention is a last resort, but lawmakers will have to be ready to act.
+On Monday, the Association of American Railroads trade group praised Biden’s action.

+“No one benefits from a rail work stoppage — not our customers, not rail employees and not the American economy,” said AAR President and CEO Ian Jefferies.
+“Now is the appropriate time for Congress to pass legislation to implement the agreements already ratified by eight of the twelve unions.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.